 Parks for People—Philadelphia

-To date, three sites have been completed: William Dick Elementary School, Hank Gathers Recreation Center, and William Cramp Elementary School, John H. Taggart Elementary School, and Conestoga Community Playground.
+To date, five sites have been completed: William Dick Elementary School, Hank Gathers Recreation Center, William Cramp Elementary School, John H. Taggart Elementary School, and Conestoga Community Playground.
 Read the design journal to see how we worked with students to design and build their new green schoolyard.

 And more green schoolyards and recreation centers are on the way in the year ahead.
 In partnership with the Philadelphia School District, the City of Philadelphia and other partners, our goal is to transform at least 20 more schoolyards over the next 5 years.
 Every child in Philadelphia deserves a green schoolyard or other nearby place to play, and we are honored to serve the lead role in making this a reality across the city.